 • Open: Usually about 17 days, starting in late November or early December

-• More to Do Nearby: Walk over to nearby Canal Saint-Martin and admire the holiday decorations along Quai de Valmy on the west side of the canal; pop into one of the many neighborhood cafes such as Chez Prune for lunch.
+• More to Do Nearby: Walk over to nearby Canal Saint-Martin and admire the holiday decorations along Quai de Valmy on the west side of the canal; pop into one of the many neighborhood cafes such as Chez Prune for a drink or meal.

 9. Bastille Christmas Market